 Our beginners courses are built around an approved Archery GB framework and provide twelve (12) hours of tuition over six (6) weeks with full insurance and all equipment provided.
 The course is delivered by qualified coaches.

-Unfortunately due to high demand we have had to set up a waiting list which is currently longer than one (1) year.
-The situation has been made worse by the Coronavirus pandemic since we have been unable to deliver any courses since March 2020.
+Unfortunately due to high demand we have had to set up a waiting list which could mean a delay of several months before spaces becme available.
+The situation has been made worse by the Coronavirus pandemic and we have only been able to resume deliver courses from May 2021.

 Archery is an inclusive sport open to people of all backgrounds and abilities There is no upper age limit and people shoot well into their seventies and beyond.
 We do, however, have some restrictions on children and normally consider those from thirteen (13) years of age onwards, however we will consider younger children on an individual basis.